2020 All-Ireland Under-20 Football Championship

-'s Ciarán Archer was the competiton's top scorer with 1–25.
+'s Ciarán Archer was the competition's top scorer with 1–25.
 Galway captain Jack Glynn was named U20 Footballer of the Year.

 Player eligibility

 At the start of the championship footballers aged under 20 cannot play for both their county's senior and under-20 championship teams.
 Initially a footballer must opt to play for either the senior or the under-20 team.
 Once a county's senior team exits the senior championship all of their under-20 players are then eligible to play for the county under-20 team.

 This rule was introduced to prevent player burnout and avoid scheduling conflicts when the senior and under-20 championships are played in the same summer months as both county teams have distinct panels of players.
 Inevitably some county under-20 teams play without their best under-20 footballers as a result of the player eligibility rule.